 - Sprinkle with flour and roll out dough to desired thickness (note that cookies will grow a bit when baking).
 Place on a baking tray with butter or vegetable spray.
-Bake at low temperature (180 °C - 356 °F) for 15-20 minutes or until the edges of the cookies just start to brown.
+Bake at low temperature (180°C - 356°F) for 15–20 minutes, or until the edges of the cookies begin to brown.

 - Cover with lemon icing glaze or chocolate coating if you wish.

 - Store in airtight container.

 - Consume preferably before 3 days.